👷Getting started with AI Employees

 Here’s what makes AI Employees unique:

-Role-based: Each AI Employee is designed to perform a specialized function (e.g., Alfred for email, Spec for research).
+Role-based: Each AI Employee is designed to perform a specialized function (e.g., Alfred for email management, Spec for research).

 Skill-powered: They come with built-in skills (like taking notes, drafting emails, or preparing briefs) that you can enable or customize.

-Collaborative: AI Employees work inside your Motion workspace and follow your sharing preferences, so they stay aligned with your team.
+Collaborative: AI Employees work inside your Motion account and follow your sharing preferences, so they stay aligned with your team.

 Customizable: You can edit skills, add new ones, and connect integrations to make them smarter and more useful for your workflows.